InVader93/MISPionage/README.md

     Set the domain ID for the reference set in QRadar.
 Default is `SHARED`.

 -   `--fields`:\
     Specify additional fields to return in the response.
-Leave empty for now, as it is optional.
+Not implemented for now, as it is optional, but maybe in the next version.

 -   `--help`:\
     Displays this help message.